Luke O'Donnell: Sydney Roosters

 On 14 February 2013, it was announced that Luke has signed with the Sydney Roosters on a 1-year deal.
 He played only 3 times before being suspended for breaching the Code of Conduct.

 He featured in the Roosters' premiership winning side at the end of the season.
 He then announced his retirement from the game on 12 December 2013.

 Personal life

 On 30 January 2019, video footage emerged of O'Donnell being arrested by NSW Police in June 2018.
 O'Donnell's parents had called police to the players home after he was reported to be acting erratically.
 It was reported he had been holding a knife to his chin and was hanging out the window of his third story apartment.

-When police arrived O'Donnell said “Listen here you c**t you’re not putting handcuffs on me I’ll f**king smash the f**k out of you get off me".
+When police arrived O'Donnell said “Listen here you cunt you’re not putting handcuffs on me I’ll fucking smash the fuck out of you get off me".
 O'Donnell was charged with intimidation, causing malicious damage, assaulting a female senior constable in the execution of her duty and resisting arrest.
 O’Donnell was convicted and fined $1,600 and placed on a one year community corrections order.